Degree Requirements

 Cognate

-A Cognate is a supplement of credits in a related discipline(s), outside of one's major or minor.
-Courses in a cognate may be used to fulfill requirements for a minor and/or the general education requirements (LEP).
+A cognate is a supplement of credits in a related discipline(s), outside of one's major or minor.
+Courses in a cognate may be used to fulfill requirements for a minor and/or the general education requirements.

 Minor

-A Minor is an additional planned sequence of at least 18 credits alongside one's major requirements.
-Students can choose from various minors with guidance from departmental or program advisors.
-Students can pursue up to two minors.
-Note that credits beyond the 120 required for your primary degree might not be eligible for financial aid.
-Courses in a minor can count towards a cognate or the Liberal Education Program.
+A minor is an additional planned sequence of at least 18 credits alongside one's major requirements.
+Students can choose up to two minors with guidance from departmental or program advisors.
+Credits beyond the 120 required for a primary degree might not be eligible for financial aid.
+Courses in a minor can count towards a cognate or the general education requirements.
 One course in a minor can also fulfill a major or another minor requirement.
 To ensure 14-15 credits are unique to the minor, students need to take substitute courses if there's more overlap, with approval from the Chairperson.

 Electives